mspnp/vnet-integrated-serverless-microservices/src/AuditApi/readme.md

 ## Running the code

 Start by opening a terminal and running `npm install`.
-You can run the code by running `func host start` in teh terminal or by using VS Code:
+You can run the code by running `func host start` in the terminal or by using VS Code:

 ### VS Code

 The .vscode contains all the tasks you need to run and debug the code.
 You can press f5 to run the application and debug it, as described [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=csharp#debugging-functions-locally)

-Try it out by doing an HTPP POST to `http://localhost:7072/api/auditrecord` with the following body:
+Try it out by doing an HTTP POST to `http://localhost:7072/api/auditrecord` with the following body:

 ```json
 {